swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 ### Concurrency checking modes

-Every scope in Swift can be described as having one of three "concurrency checking modes":
+Every scope in Swift can be described as having one of two "concurrency checking modes":

-* **Full concurrency checking**: Missing `Sendable` conformances or global-actor annotations are diagnosed as errors.

-* **Strict concurrency checking**: Missing `Sendable` conformances or global-actor annotations are diagnosed as warnings.
+* **Strict concurrency checking**: Missing `Sendable` conformances or global-actor annotations are diagnosed.
+In Swift 6, these will generally be errors; in Swift 5 mode and with nominal declarations visible via  `@preconcurrency import` (defined below), these diagnostics will be warnings.

 * **Minimal concurrency checking**: Missing `Sendable` conformances or global-actor annotations are diagnosed as warnings; on nominal declarations, `@preconcurrency` (defined below) has special effects in this mode which suppress many diagnostics.

 The top level scope's concurrency checking mode is:

-* **Full** when the module is being compiled in Swift 6 mode or later.

-* **Strict** when the module is being compiled in a language version mode before Swift 6, but the `-warn-concurrency` flag is used, or when the file being parsed is a module interface.
+* **Strict** when the module is being compiled in Swift 6 mode or later, when the `-warn-concurrency` flag is used with an earlier language mode, or when the file being parsed is a module interface.

 * **Minimal** otherwise.